twitter/pelikan/_talks/craft-2016.md

       <p>
       Timing is important.
-For example, Twitter infrastructure in general went through stages: first we used available tech that worked, then went on to patch and fork, eventually we have enough experiences and resources to reconsider our problems and solutions from first principles.
-We could not have made the kind of improvements that’s happening now 5 years ago.
+For example, Twitter infrastructure in general went through stages: first we used available tech that worked, then went on to patch and fork, eventually we had enough experiences and resources to reconsider our problems and solutions from first principles.
+We could not have made the kind of improvements that are happening now 5 years ago.
       </p>
       <p>
-      One tool that has been repeated used to assess projects is the 2x2 risk matrix by Ryan King (an ex-Tweep): it compares the status quo and the goal of a project.
-Generally, we want to gradual improvement, and avoid aiming for perfection when having nothing.
+      One tool that has been repeatedly used to assess projects is the 2x2 risk matrix by Ryan King (an ex-Tweep): it compares the status quo and the goal of a project.
+Generally, we want gradual improvement, and avoid aiming for perfection when having nothing.
 The motto is "evolution, not revolution".
       </p>